matjam/gridengine/README.md

 Tested with clang10.
 You will need some system packages for the vcpkgs to install; they will complain when you try to add them, then you add them.

+## Running

+You need to start the game in the root of the project as it expects to find files in `data/`.
+Once running you can hit the following keys

+- F1 - brings up the debug menu with some stats
+- F2 - shows a map of all the characters loaded from the font.
+Yep, all of them.
+- F3 - smashes the screen with random colors/characters.
+- F4 - does an old style loading screen.

 # Developing with it

 I've tried to separate things out so you can implement stuff in the main source folder.
 What I suggest you do though is just make this project an external git submodule of your project, then you can separate your code out and use what I provide as a skeleton.